Maori Wrasse, Great Barrier Reef, Queensland © Andrew Watson

 Six of the world's seven species of marine turtles live in the waters of the Great Barrier Reef.
 One of the best ways to spot the turtles is by exploring the fringing reef surrounding Hamilton Island on a Deep Water Turtle Discovery tour.
 At the Mon Repos Turtle Centre, near Bundaberg, you can witness baby turtles take their first steps (between mid-January and early February).

 One of the most incredible underwater encounters the Great Barrier Reef has to offer occurs every year from April to November.
-During this season, the humpback highway resumes up the east coast, with around 25,000 humpback whales migrating from Antarctica to the Great Barrier Reef’s Hervey Bay.
-It’s here, at this sheltered whale conservation area that baby whales are born in thousands.
+During this time, there are around 25,000 humpback whales migrating from Antarctica to the Great Barrier Reef’s Hervey Bay.
+It’s here, at this sheltered whale conservation area, that mums come to birth their calves.
 Book a day trip with Blue Dolphin Tours to see these breathtaking animals up-close.